discordjs/guide/guide/popular-topics/permissions.md

 ## The Permissions object

 The <branch version="11.x" inline>[Permissions](https://discord.js.org/#/docs/main/v11/class/Permissions)</branch><branch version="12.x" inline>[Permissions](https://discord.js.org/#/docs/main/stable/class/Permissions)</branch> object is a discord.js class containing a permissions bit field and a bunch of utility methods to manipulate it easily.
-Remember that using these methods will not manipulate permissions but create a new instance representing the changed bit field.
+Remember that using these methods will not manipulate permissions, but rather create a new instance representing the changed bit field.

 ### Displaying permission flags